-FLINT competes for executive talent within the energy services sector, as well as the broader energy sector.
-Accordingly, the Company compiles and reviews executive compensation data from a cross-section of similarly sized competitors in the sectors in which it competes for business, as well as comparably sized organizations in the energy services sector.
+FLINT competes for executive talent within the construction and energy services sectors, as well as the broader energy sector.
+Accordingly, the Company compiles and reviews executive compensation data from a cross-section of similarly sized competitors in the sectors in which it competes for business, as well as comparably sized organizations in the construction and energy services sectors.

-The Company's 2022 comparator group (the "Comparator Group") included the following companies:
+The Company's 2024 comparator group (the "Comparator Group") included the following companies:

 - Badger Infrastructure Solutions Inc.

+- Bird Construction Inc.

 - CES Energy Solutions Corp.

 - North American Construction Group Ltd.

-- ShawCor Ltd.
+- Mattr Corp. (formerly ShawCor Ltd.)

 - Terravest Industries Inc.

 - Total Energy Services Inc.

 - Vertex Resource Group Ltd.

 The CGC Committee reviews the Comparator Group annually and adjusts the group for changes in FLINT's scope and size as well as structural changes in the sector, such as mergers and new entrants.
-The only change to the Comparator Group relative to last year was the removal of Macro Enterprises Inc., which ceased to be a public company.
+There have been no changes to the Comparator Group relative to last year.